awkto/HowTos/harvester-with-letsencrypt-and-dns01.md

 #### Notes
 - Harvester gets installed as a cluster on namespace cattle-system
 - Runs on an RKE2 cluster, with NGINX as the ingress
+- Create environment variable $CERTS_EMAIL for the email address to use for certs
+- Create environment variable $DOKEYK8S for the digitalocean API token for letsencrypt

 1. Add your DigitalOcean API token first for auto DNS verification
 ```
+kubectl create namespace cert-manager
 kubectl create secret generic digitalocean-dns-token \
   --from-literal=access-token=$DOKEYK8S \
   --namespace cert-manager